 The Tornado is a rather strong mixed drink that makes a great visual impression.
-It's a fun drink and one that you'll want to share with friends.
-Honestly, it's not a lot of fun for a single person hanging out alone, but with a table full of Tornados whirling, it can be entertaining.
+It's a fun drink and one that you'll want to share with friends; with a table full of Tornados whirling, it can be entertaining.

 - Stir the liquors in a collins glass.